 786 Morris Park Avenue between Barnes and Wallace Avenues

-Fried fresh every day, doughnuts are just one of the treats on offer.
+Fried fresh daily, doughnuts are just one of the treats on offer.
 Drop by this Bronx sweet spot for pound cake, turnovers, muffins, croissants, danishes, cheese puffs and crumb buns.
 Snack on the bench outside or hit the cozy couch inside and enjoy the old-world charm of hand-stapled tin ceilings, wooden walls, terrazzo floors and the original marble soda fountain installed in 1928.